-I have been collecting David Austin Roses for a number of years and this year they have been lovely.
+I have been collecting David Austin Roses for a number of years and they seem to get better every year.
 I am so mean, I buy them out of season and cross my fingers that I can look after them properly.
 As we rarely go away in the heat of the summer, I can make sure I water in any new plants regularly.
-I am not good at the art of pruning but seem to get away with cutting everything back quite hard in the autumn and keeping my fingers crossed.
+I am not good at the art of pruning but seem to get away with cutting everything back quite hard in the autumn.

-Last year, I treated myself to three small standard roses for the front path to Pinks Barn.
-In spite of the blackspot and the greenfly, they seem to keep going.
+I treated myself to three small standard roses for the front path to Pinks.
+In spite of blackspot and greenfly, they seem to keep going.
 Last year they were still flowering in later October!

-I planted this climber when we built the front porch during our first year here.
+I planted the climber when we built the front porch during our first year here.
 We always get a wonderful show in June and then it refuses to offer again.

-Here is a little free chart of a tea rose which may be stitched on linen or Aida fabric.
-If working on 14-count Aida or 28-count linen, I would use two strands of stranded cotton (floss) for the cross stitch and one only for the backstitch.
+If you are in the mood for a bit of stitching on linen please try my chart of a tea rose which may be stitched on linen.
+I would use two strands of stranded cotton (floss) for the cross stitch and one only for the backstitch.